hostjane/hostjane.github.io/about.markdown

 ---
 layout: page
-title: FAQs
+title: General FAQ
 permalink: /about/
 ---

 ## HostJane FAQ

-This FAQ provides answers to basic questions about HostJane.
+This FAQs provides answers to basic questions about HostJane.
 Check out [the HostJane Roadmap](/buyers/hostjane-roadmap/) for more detailed information.

 1. TOC
 {:toc}